 2) Steam Locomotive

 Wood or coal creates a fire that heats water that in turn creates steam that causes the wheels to turn.
 The level of power, or the rate of the wheel spin, can be regulated by opening or closing valves along the steam pipes.
 Thomas Savory's original Steam Engine came along in the late 1600's in England, but to America, it was Peter Cooper's Tom Thumb in 1830 that hauled 36 passengers at 18 mph.
 A useful advantage, to say the least, in transporting Union troops during the Civil War.
-While during that same stretch of time, the Lincoiln administration pounced on the innovation by funding the monumental transcontinental railroad, which of course changed everything.
+While during that same stretch of time, the Lincoln administration pounced on the innovation by funding the monumental transcontinental railroad, which of course changed everything.